-An angioplasty involves inserting a stent (a mesh tube) into the artery to hold it open.
-It can be a routine procedure to treat angina or an emergency operation for someone who needs urgent care, if they have suffered a heart attack for example.
+Angioplasty involves inserting a stent (a mesh tube) into the artery to hold it open.
+It can be a routine procedure to treat angina or an emergency operation for someone who needs urgent care after a heart attack, for example.

 On the other hand, some artery blockages may require a bypass.
 This is where a doctor will take a blood vessel from another part of the body and attach it to the coronary artery on either side of the blockage.
-This means blood can flow effectively, bypassing the blockage.
+This allows the blood to flow effectively, bypassing the blockage.

 In the most serious cases, a heart transplant may be necessary.
 This is when the diseased heart is removed and replaced with a healthy donor organ.